Optimal Transport Regularized Divergences: Application to Adversarial Robustness: Implementation Details

 \subsection{Algorithm Pseudocode}

-In this appendix we provide pseudocode for the methods proposed in this work.
-We will refer to the objective functions \eqref{eq:adv_sample_objective}- \eqref{eq:f_div_outer_min_objective} therein, where $\phi_\theta$ denotes the target model (i.e., classifier) and $CE$ denotes the cross-entropy loss.
-The following applies to the adversarial samples methods (i.e., $adv_s$), obtained from the cost function \eqref{eq:OT_cost_adv_samples}; the generalization to both adversarial samples and labels (i.e., $adv_{s,l}$) using \eqref{eq:cost_function_adversarial_labels} is described following Algorithm \ref{alg:adv_samples}. \begin{enumerate} \item {\bf Inner Maximizer Objective with Adversarial Samples (see Eq.~\ref{eq:reg_loss_adv_samples}):}
+In this section we provide pseudocode for the methods proposed in this work.
+The pseudocode will reference the following loss functions. \begin{enumerate} \item {\bf Inner Maximizer Objective for Adversarial Samples (see Eq.~\ref{eq:OT_regularized_loss_main}):}